International Undergraduate FAQ’s (Frequently Asked Questions)

 Do I have to submit vaccination records or other medical information?

-Yes.
-Health records are required.
+Vaccination and health records are not required.
 We do urge you to take care of all existing medical, dental, and eye problems in your own country, before you arrive in the U.S. Our health-care system, while state-of-the-art in many ways, is very expensive to use.

 What is Tech's minimum secondary-school GPA (grade-point average, or marks average)?